hdShang/arxiv-daily/docs/cs-CV/2025-10-13/papers/251010969v1-iut-plug-a-plug-in-tool-for-interleaved-image-text-generation.md

 ---
 layout: default
-title: IUT-Plug: A Plug-in tool for Interleaved Image-Text Generation
+title: "IUT-Plug: A Plug-in tool for Interleaved Image-Text Generation"
 ---

 # IUT-Plug: A Plug-in tool for Interleaved Image-Text Generation